 Transposition

-1. Member States shall adopt and publish by [18 months from adoption] at the latest, the laws, regulations and administrative provisions necessary to comply with this Directive.
-They shall forthwith communicate to the Commission the text of those provisions.
+1. By 27 March 2026, Member States shall adopt and publish the measures necessary to comply with this Directive.
+They shall immediately inform the Commission thereof.

-They shall apply those provisions from [24 months from adoption].
+They shall apply those measures from 27 September 2026.

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.
+When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.

-2. Member States shall communicate to the Commission the text of the main provisions in national law which they adopt in the field covered by this Directive.
+2. Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.

 Article 5